cpetayammichaeljoshua-cyber/SignalTacticsOrig/RAILWAY_DEPLOYMENT.md

 - "AI Trading Signal Bot Started" - Bot initialized
 - "Order Flow Active" - WebSocket connected
 - Signal generation and Telegram notifications

+## Troubleshooting

+If deployment fails:
+1. Check Railway logs for errors
+2. Verify all environment variables are set in Railway dashboard
+3. Make sure GitHub repo is synced with latest code
+4. Check that Dockerfile is in root directory